Many or all companies we feature compensate us. Compensation and editorial

 If you know that you’ll need student loans to pay for college, you can take steps now to better prepare for

 1. Understand what type of loans you’re applying for.
-That can help you take any preemptive actions to raise your approval odds, such as improving your credit score or getting federal loans out of default.
+That can help you take preemptive actions to raise your approval odds, such as improving your credit score or getting federal loans out of default.

 2. Start with federal loans first.
 Federal loans offer benefits that private student loans don’t, including income-driven repayment options and the possibility for loan forgiveness.

 3. Submit the FAFSA each year to get the maximum federal aid possible.
-If you don’t fill out the FAFSA, your school will assume you don’t federal financial aid for that school year.
+If you don’t fill out the FAFSA, your school will assume you don’t have federal financial aid for that school year.